SergeyTsalkov/brooce/README.md

 # Quick Start

-## Option 1: Download our binaries!
+## Option 1: Download Our Binaries
 This is simplest, and will get you running immediately.
 ```shell
 sudo apt-get install redis-server